The best bulking books, courses, and programs for skinny guys trying to build muscle.

 Here’s how NerdFitness approaches building muscle:

-• The membership system is kind of confusing.
-I can’t find a search bar, and the content is organized in a way that makes specific information difficult to find.
-For example, I can’t find any information about bulking at all.
+• The membership system is confusing.
+I can’t find a search bar, and the content is organized in a way that makes information difficult to find.
+I can’t find any information about bulking at all.

 • “Health” is conflated with “weight loss.”
 I understand why that is.
-Most people could stand to lose a few pounds.
-Skinny guys are the exception.
-Most of us can improve our health by gaining weight.
+Most people could stand to lose a few dozen pounds.
+Skinny guys are the exception, though, and it’s annoying to be constantly given advice that doesn’t apply to us.

 • The diet advice is designed to help you lose weight.
 You’ll be told to drink fewer calories, avoid snacking, stop eating rice, and so on.
 If you’re having trouble gaining weight, this approach will make it harder.
 After all, smoothies are incredibly good sources of nutrients, snacking is great for guys with small stomachs, and rice is an easily digestible source of healthy carbs.

-• They recommend a bunch of fad diets—intermittent fasting, keto, paleo, and so on—but they’re pretty reasonable about it.
-It’s true that some guys can benefit from skipping breakfast or eating a low-carb diet.
-Not skinny guys, but some guys.
+• They recommend a bunch of fad diets—intermittent fasting, keto, paleo, and so on—but they’re reasonable about it.
+It’s true that some guys can benefit from skipping breakfast and eating fewer carbs.
+Those diets aren’t usually very good for skinny guys, but we’re the exception to the rule.

 • I think NerdFitness has your best interests at heart.
 I get the feeling this company makes money to help more people, not the other way around.
 I don’t see even a hint of greed here.

-I don’t mean any of that in a negative way.
+I don’t mind that NerdFitness takes a super casual approach to fitness.
 There are times in my life when all I want to do is run this business, hang out with my wife and son, and still have enough time to play video games.
 During those periods, I do minimalist workouts at home to maintain my muscle mass, strength, and fitness.
-I like that this is a brand for everyday dudes.
+Unfortunately, NerdFitness programs aren’t very good for bulking up.
+A different casual program would be better.

 Mass Made Simple by Dan John

 Dan John is a world-class strength athlete who competed in Olympic lifting and the Highland games.
-He’s earned a legendary reputation coaching athletes.
+He’s earned a legendary reputation for coaching elite athletes.
 He’s also highly respected among other strength coaches.
 For example, he’s famous for popularizing exercises like goblet squats and farmer carries, both of which are fantastic.
-Marco has met him at conferences.
+Marco knows him from going to the same conferences.
 He’s a super nice guy.

 Photo of Dan John, author of the Mass Made Simple bulking program for skinny beginners.